Duke of Edinburgh Award at the TCR Hub

 Expedition costs cover two expeditions.
 These vary from one night and two days for Bronze to three nights and four days for Gold.
 Costs we incur include campsite fees, instructor costs, volunteer costs (fuel for vehicles, upkeep of DBS, First Aid), transport costs, wear and tear of equipment loaned, contingency fund for emergencies.

 28th January – initial meeting at TCR Hub for those interested in completing their Silver Award at 5.30pm.
 Come along at 6pm if you’re interested in completing your Bronze Award.

 A WhatsApp group will be set up for participants once enrolled, giving direct access to expedition leaders and instructors.
 This is the preferred method for sharing information.

 Come along on the 28th January for an initial meeting at the TCR Hub for those interested in completing their Silver Award at 5.30pm.

 Come along at 6pm if you’re interested in completing your Bronze Award.

 We can sometimes take late enrolments but if all places are allocated on expedition training we may have to create a waiting list.
 Places are not confirmed until the enrolment fee is received.

 You can enrol for Silver and Gold at any time, depending on whether we have a group running.
-At present we are not planning a Gold expedition during 2021 but aim to deliver one in 2022.
-You may still enrol onto Gold and begin to complete all other sections.

 You have to be 13 ¾ to begin Bronze, 14 ¾ to begin Silver and 16 years to begin Gold.